 - The contract must specifically define the services provided and hours to be worked by the caregiver.

 - The lump sum payment must be calculated using a reasonable life expectancy and legitimate market rates for the services.

-- Upon the death of the patient, any unearned amounts must be paid to Medicaid, up to the amount that Medicaid paid on behalf of the patient’s care.
+- Upon the death of the patient, any unearned funds must be paid to Medicaid, up to the amount that Medicaid paid on behalf of the patient’s care.

-An important feature of the Medicaid laws is that transfers between spouses are permitted, are not subject to the look-back period, and thus do not result in any penalty.
-In the case of a married couple, one of the basic strategies is to transfer any assets that are in the name of the spouse who needs care to the name of the well spouse.
-(In cases where the ill spouse is in an institutionalized setting such as a nursing home and the well spouse remains in their home in the community, the well spouse may be referred to as the “community spouse”).
+An important feature of the Medicaid laws is that transfers between spouses are permitted, are not subject to the look-back period and thus do not result in any penalty.
+In the case of a married couple, one basic Medicaid-planning strategy is to transfer any assets that are in the name of the spouse who needs care to the name of the well spouse.
+(In cases where the ill spouse is in an institutionalized setting like a nursing home and the well spouse remains in their home in the community, the well spouse may be referred to as the “community spouse”).

-New York and some other states permit something called “spousal refusal.”
+New York and Florida are unique in that they permit something called “spousal refusal.”
 In these scenarios, the well (or community) spouse will refuse to provide support for the spouse who needs care.
-As a result, the spouse who needs care will be immediately eligible for Medicaid and receive services.
+As a result, the spouse who needs care will immediately be eligible for Medicaid and receive services.

 Once Medicaid provides services, it has the right to seek contributions from the well spouse.
 In some cases, however, Medicaid does not pursue its rights, and in other cases it is willing to settle at a discount.
 At a minimum, the well spouse will receive a significant benefit because any reimbursement to Medicaid will be at Medicaid’s discounted rates, rather than at the private pay rates that the providers would have charged.
 Unfortunately, most states are “spousal share” states that do not permit spousal refusal.
 In these states, the resources of both spouses are counted towards the Medicaid eligibility amounts, and the above strategy is therefore ineffective.